RedRocksCommunityCollege/Clair-Collab/Tools/README.md

 # Tools
-__A home for code that may have current or future utility in this project__
+A home for scripts that may have current or future utility in this project